-In the GD-series, the external IO numbers are limited and the specific signals are two TTL inputs, two opto-isolated inputs, two TTL outputs and two opto-isolated outputs.
+In the GP-series, the external IO numbers are limited and the specific signals are two TTL inputs, two opto-isolated inputs, two TTL outputs and two optoisolated outputs.
 In terms of PLC IO function, these opto-isolated inputs and outputs are internally converted to TTL.
 Therefore, regardless the IO function, all interface inside of the PLC block is the TTL logic level.
 (Fig. 37).
+The LUT Block connects each Input are looped to both input and output blocks.

-The LUT Block connects each Input Block and Output Block.
+Block and Output Block.